sclorg/s2i-ruby-container/README.md

-Ruby Docker images
+Ruby container images
 ==================

 [![Build Status](https://travis-ci.org/sclorg/s2i-ruby-container.svg?branch=master)](https://travis-ci.org/sclorg/s2i-ruby-container)

-This repository contains the source for building various versions of the Ruby application as a reproducible Docker image using [source-to-image](https://github.com/openshift/source-to-image).
+This repository contains the source for building various versions of the Ruby application as a reproducible container image using [source-to-image](https://github.com/openshift/source-to-image).
 Users can choose between RHEL and CentOS based builder images.
 The resulting image can be run using [Docker](http://docker.io).